owenpickart/owenpickart.github.io/_projects/drone-optimization/index.md

 main-image: /drone3.jpg
 ---
 ## Detailed Description
-- Simulated VM stress and displacement on original frame using **SolidWorks FEA** to identify stress concentrations in two test cases
+- Simulated stress and displacement on original frame using **SolidWorks FEA** to identify stress concentrations in hover and lift test cases
-- Conducted a **topology study** using **SolidWorks** to identify areas of the frame that could be removed whilst maintaining required strength
+- Conducted a **topology study** using **SolidWorks FEA** to identify low-stress areas of the frame suitable for material removal
-- Created a preliminary design focused on weight reduction in areas with low concentration as well as injection molding machinability
+- **Designed a revised frame** by removing areas of the frame with low stress conectration while maintaining **injection molding machinability**
-- Conducted a **design study** to adjust various dimensions on the frame to ensure maximum mass reduction while staying below required stress threshold
+- Conducted a **design study** to iterate various dimensions on the frame, ensuring maximum mass reduction while maintaining required stress and displacement thresholds
-- Ensured resulting frame from design study had adequate stress levels through **SolidWorks FEA**
-- Final optimized design resulted in a **55.4% reduction in mass**
+- Obtained final design for drone frame resulting in a **55.4% reduction of overall mass** while maintaining structural integrity
 - Created technical drawing of final optimized design using **SolidWorks**

 ---